NandhiniKrishnamoorthy/react-emoji-interpreter/README.md

-# test-react
+# Emoji Interpreter
-Created with CodeSandbox
+This app will tell you the meaning of emojis and this is created with CodeSandbox, written in react.js